Home Contents Index Member Center Download Collect! Users Help

 NCOA Check Through Letter Service

-The NCOA check (National Change Of Address) is an option that your letter service bureau may provide, but there is normally an additional fee for each address the letter service attempts to verify.
+The NCOA check (National Change Of Address) is an option that your letter service provider may provide, but there is an additional fee for each address they attempt to verify.

-If you do not enable NCOA check and you print to a debtor with an unverified address, you will be prompted as below, if you have chosen 'Prompt when there is a choice' in Batch Letter Options.
+If you did not enable NCOA check and your process includes debtors with Address OK switches unchecked, you will be prompted as below, if you had clicked 'Prompt when there is a choice' in Batch Letter Options.

 Bad Address Prompt

-tip.gif You may choose to set options in advance and select Print to unverified addresses in Batch Letter Options to print to all unverified addresses with no further prompts.
+tip.gif You may choose to set options in advance and select Print to unverified addresses in Batch Letter Options to output all unchecked Address OK accounts with no further prompts.

 #K#03 Segment

-The #K#03 segment is an addition to the letter service module to match new file format standards handed down by letter service bureaus.
-This switch is enabled through the Report and Printer Setup form.
+The #K#03 segment is an addition to the letter service module to match new file format standards required by letter service providers.
+This switch is enabled via the menu path "System\ Preferences\Reports and Printing\Printer and Report Setup\Insert #K#03 segment".

 tip.gif The Dfilenumber and Cfilenumber are used by Collect!'s Import NCOA feature to update records returned from NCOA.